-Have enough loading platforms and a big lairage so all pigs can be immediately unloaded pigs tend to wake up and start fighting.
+Have enough loading platforms and a big lairage so all pigs can be immediately unloaded

+Enabling immediate unloading prevents the risk of pigs being stuck on a truck where temperatures and humidity can easily build up and cause heatstress.
+It is also undesirable to leave pigs on board because when the truck stops moving pigs tend to wake up and start fighting.
 Unfortunately Eyes on Animals continues to see long waiting lines in front of slaughterhouses with pigs left on board trucks for hours.
 The pigs suffer severe heatstress and many break out into fights as a result.